rajdyp/study-decks/docs/k8s/k8s_quiz.md

 8.  - Network proxy, responsible for managing network connectivity.
     - Enables communication between pods, services, and external entities.
     - Provides load balancing for services.
-9.  - Smallest deployable unit and the basic building block in Kubernetes.
+9.  - Smallest deployable unit in Kubernetes.
     - A pod can contain one or more containers sharing the same network namespace and storage.
 10. - Provides DNS-based service discovery.
     - Allows services to be accessed by their DNS names.